 It’s important that I have a connection with you.
 If the personal connection is not there it makes the learning process difficult if not impossible.
 The lessons are informative and fun, something to look forward too…they should never be a chore.

-The lessons need to be private, that is one on one.
-Group guitar lessons just don’t work.
-You need individual attention when learning an instrument like the guitar.
+This is why my lessons are private, one on one.
+Group guitar lessons just don’t cut it.
+They don’t foster the personal connection nor give you the individual attention needed when learning an instrument like the guitar.

-A good teacher will have a plan in place.
-Even though every student is an individual with their own specific needs the teacher should have a basic framework for the lessons.
+One thing my years of experience as a teacher have taught me is the need to have a plan in place.
+Even though you are an individual with your own specific needs, a basic framework for the lessons is important.
 It’s the method for ensuring and measuring progress in a logical well thought out way.